Baháʼí Faith in Europe: Switzerland

-Eastern Europe
+Caucases

 Azerbaijan

 The Baháʼí Faith in Azerbaijan crosses a complex history of regional changes.
 Before 1850 followers of the predecessor religion Bábism were established in Nakhichevan.
 By the early 20th century the Baháʼí community, now centered in Baku, numbered perhaps 2,000 individuals and several Baháʼí Local Spiritual Assemblies had facilitated the favorable attention of local and regional, and international leaders of thought as well as long standing leading figures in the religion.
 However under Soviet rule the Baháʼí community was almost ended though it was immediately reactivated as perestroyka loosened controls on religions and re-elected its own National Spiritual Assembly in 1992.
 The modern Baháʼí population of Azerbaijan, centered in Baku, may have regained its peak from the oppression of the Soviet period of about 2,000 people, today with more than 80% converts although the community in Nakhichevan, where it all began, is still seriously harassed and oppressed.

 Armenia

 The Baháʼí Faith in Armenia begins with some involvements in the banishments and execution of the Báb, the Founder of the Bábí Faith, viewed by Baháʼís as a precursor religion.
 The same year of the execution of the Báb the religion was introduced into Armenia.
 During the period of Soviet policy of religious oppression, the Baháʼís in Armenia lost contact with the Baháʼís elsewhere.
 However, in 1963 communities were identified in Yerevan and Artez.
-FollowingPerestroika the first Baháʼí Local Spiritual Assemblies of Armenia form in 1991 and Armenian Baháʼís elected their first National Spiritual Assembly in 1995.
+Following Perestroika the first Baháʼí Local Spiritual Assemblies of Armenia form in 1991 and Armenian Baháʼís elected their first National Spiritual Assembly in 1995.
 As of 2004 the Baháʼís claim about 200 members in Armenia but as of 2001 Operation World estimated about 1,400.